-Cervical Dysplasia: Cervical dysplasia is the presence of precancerous changes in the cells of the lining of the cervix.
+Cervical dysplasia is the presence of precancerous changes in the cells of the lining of the cervix.
 Cervical dysplasia is classified by two terms, squamous intraepithelial lesion and cervical intraepithelial neoplasia.
 The cause of cervical dysplasia is infection with the HPV virus (human papilloma virus).
 An HPV infection that does not resolve on it's own can lead to genital warts, cervical dysplasia, and cervical cancer.
 The treatment of cervical dysplasia depends on the severity (mild, moderate, or severe).

 Pap Smear Test A Pap smear test can detect certain viral infections that are known to cause cervical cancer.
 There are few risks during a Pap smear procedure.
 Types of abnormal Pap test results include atypical squamous cells; atypical grandular cells; endocervical adenocarcinoma in situ; low-grade squamous intraepithelial lesion; high-grade squamous intraepithelial lesion.
 Pap smear is recommended even for women in menopause or who are postmenopausal.